zbray/old-portfolio/README.md

-# portfolio
+# Portfolio

-HTML/JS/CSS version of my porftolio
+My personal portfolio where I provide examples of my work and methods of communication.